Canyon X Antelope Canyon

 Policies and Additional Info

-Packages are based on double occupancy.
-An additional fee of 25% is charged for solo travelers.
+Solo TravelerPackages are based on double occupancy.
+An additional fee of 25% is charged for solo travelers. |

+Licensing and TaxesTaxes, hunting licenses, and gratuity are not included in the prices listed.
+The customary gratuity for satisfied guests is 15-20% of the total stay.
+Due to the increase in people applying for Montana’s limited non-resident hunting licenses, we have updated the process in which we apply for all licenses and permits.
+Upper Canyon Outfitters now applies for all booked hunters’ preference points, licenses, and permits.
+If hunters apply on their own and do not receive a license, deposits are not refunded.
 UCO will do everything we can to acquire a license, but due to the limited amount of licenses, we cannot guarantee hunters will draw.
 If UCO applies for you and you do not draw, you will be fully refunded your deposit or move your deposit to the following year.
 Because of the high demand for nonresident licenses, the state suggests that out-of-state hunters start planning hunting trips two years in advance.
-This allows hunters to purchase preference points in advance which increases the hunter’s chance of drawing.
+This allows hunters to purchase preference points in advance which increases the hunter’s chance of drawing. |

-Because we accommodate only a few hunters, it is suggested hunters make reservations in advance.
+Reservations and CancellationsBecause we accommodate only a few hunters, it is suggested hunters make reservations in advance.
 A deposit of 30% is required to book a hunt.
 Deposits are fully refundable if our hunters are unsuccessful in drawing a license, only when UCO applied for licenses.
 Should a hunter cancel a hunt prior to February 1, the deposit will be returned in full, less a $50 cancellation fee.
 If you cancel your hunt after February 1, your deposit will be transferred to the following year IF another replacement hunter is found and all fees are paid, otherwise all deposits are non-refundable.
+We strongly encourage you to obtain Travel Insurance endorsed by the Montana Outfitter and Guide Association (MOGA).
+Insurance also protects you from damage or loss of equipment and provides medical benefits and emergency evacuation coverage during your hunt.
+All of our hunts are fair chase, therefore there is a chance you may not harvest an animal during your hunt.
+If the thought of going home without an animal is not acceptable to you, we suggest that you not book a hunt.
+In the occurrence of any unforeseen shutdown of Upper Canyon Outfitters, such as a forest fire, all money received will be transferred to the following year. |

-All clients will be required to follow the ranch/stable and guides’ safety policies and procedures and all clients will be required to sign a Participant Assumption of Risks, Acknowledgment of Inherent Risks and Indemnity Agreement in favor of Upper Canyon Outfitters, Inc. upon arrival.
-UCO is the home to many pets and livestock, for this reason, we do not allow any outside pets at the ranch.
+Client ResponsibilitiesAll clients will be required to follow the ranch/stable and guides’ safety policies and procedures and all clients will be required to sign a Participant Assumption of Risks, Acknowledgment of Inherent Risks and Indemnity Agreement in favor of Upper Canyon Outfitters, Inc. upon arrival.
+UCO is the home to many pets and livestock, for this reason, we do not allow any outside pets at the ranch. |

-A deposit of 30% is required for all reservations, the remaining balance, taxes and gratuity is due upon arrival at Upper Canyon Outfitters.
+DepositA deposit of 30% is required for all reservations, the remaining balance, taxes and gratuity is due upon arrival at Upper Canyon Outfitters.
 We prefer check, cash, or debit, but also accept visa or MasterCard.
-A 2.75% convenience fee will be added if paying by credit card.
+A 2.75% convenience fee will be added if paying by credit card. |

-Due to our new health standards, we no longer offer a shuttle service.
+Transportation to RanchDue to our new health standards, we no longer offer a shuttle service.
 We highly recommend renting a vehicle.
-Having your own car gives you the freedom to enjoy evening activities and wildlife viewing on your own.
+Having your own car gives you the freedom to enjoy evening activities and wildlife viewing on your own. |

 Visiting Antelope Canyon X, you’ll witness the same soaring walls and windy labyrinth paths as the popular Upper and Lower Antelope Canyon, but with one key difference – far fewer crowds.